 Trekking and traversing snow on the trails and off, we tested our lineup of snowshoes in the Rockies, Tetons, Sierra Nevada, and even the Alaska Range.
-Winter was off to a slow start in our testing areas but came in strong later.
-We traveled through the woods, on groomed trails, on steep mountainsides, and over glaciers.
+Winter was off to a strong start in most of our testing areas.
+We traveled through the woods, on groomed trails, on steep mountainsides, and across glaciers.

 Our testers included avid hikers, skiers, mountaineers, and snowboarders.
 Some were trying out snowshoes for the first time, and some for their hundredth time.
 Our lead test editor has snowshoed thousands of miles over decades of winter travel across North America.